crgwbr/Annotare/README.md

 ## Getting Started
 ##### Users and Security
 Annotare is designed to be run locally, for a single user.
 Because of that, authentication, users, and permissions don't actually exist.
 If, however, you wanted to install Annotare on a server, HTTPBasicAuth would be an effective means of security.

+A more complete server with features like multiple users, data encryption, and a git-based backend is being planned, but for now the client-side app takes priority.

 ##### Getting up and running
 *These instructions are written assuming you're running a sane operating system, such as Mac OS X or Linux, and that you're comfortable with a terminal.
 If you're running Windows and can't figure out how to make this work, please consider using OneNote instead.*